-- Details: Details views are typically located on details pages, which are child pages nested behind multiple record views like tables or maps.
+- Details: Details views are typically located on details pages, which are child pages nested behind multiple record views like grids or maps.
 Details views can also be on home pages with logins restricted to a single user role, displaying the details of the logged-in user or a connected record.

 When you add an “edit” column to a view, a new child page is created with an edit form.
-This allows the user to click “edit” in a table view and then edit their selected record.
+This allows the user to click “edit” in a grid view and then edit their selected record.

 When you add a “details” column to a view, a new child page is created with a details page.
 This allows the user to drill down on specific records to see more information about that record.
 Details pages are often used to show other records related to the selected record.
-For example, you may have a Project table displaying all active Projects.
-You may want to only display basic Project information on the main table - Name, Duration, Manager, etc. Then, you can add a details link column, which creates a details page for each individual Project.
-On that page, you can add views to display Tasks, Invoices, or other object data related to each Project.
+For example, you may have a Project grid displaying all active Projects.
+You may want to only display basic Project information on the main grid - Name, Duration, Manager, etc. Then, you can add a details link column, which creates a details page for each individual Project.
+On that page, you can add views to display Tasks, Invoices, or other table data related to each Project.

 Multiple Record Views